moka-guys/dnanexus_multiqc/README.md

 ## What are the limitations of this app
 If the run is a mix of WES and non-WES coverage will be reported at 20X.
+The project which MultiQC is run on must be shared with the user mokaguys

 ## This app was made by Viapath Genome Informatics